justinmahar/netlify-domain-redirector/README.md

 During the build process, if the `REDIRECTS` environment variable is present for your site, the `_redirects` file is created with the items specified in that variable via a Node.js script.
 The `REDIRECTS` value itself is a JSON array of redirect strings.
 These values are logged during the build process if you'd like to see what's actually being written to this file for your deploy.
 Just review the Netlify build logs to see them.

-The build also generates a small React app, which contains the [setup page](https://netlify-domain-redirector.netlify.app/).
+The build also generates a small React app that contains the [setup page](https://netlify-domain-redirector.netlify.app/).
 This has instructions and a simple UI that makes it easy to create the redirects config for your site.

 The React app is not meant for the public, it's just there for setup purposes, so it's recommended you force redirect your traffic with the bang `!` operator, like so: